umar6202/FYP-HMS_DotNet/README.md

 <p align="center">
 <img src="images/connection.png" width = "500"/>
 </p>
+also connect your visual basics database with .\SQLEXRPESS

 3- Now open Schema.sql file in Database Files folder and execute it all.
 This will create the database and the tables.
 Afterwards execute the following sql files: Admin.sql, Doctor.sql, Patient.sql, Signup.sql.